Physical Damage Insurance: Everything You Need to Know

 - Fire and theft with Combined Additional Coverage (CAC) insurance

-If you guessed that this insurance auto policy protects your vehicle in the case of collisions, you guessed right!
-Collision coverage insurance protects your vehicle if ever it is damaged in an accident or collision, covering the repair or replacement costs, provided:
+Collision physical damage insurance protects your vehicle in the case of collisions.
+This type of coverage covers your vehicle if it gets damaged in an accident or collision, covering the repair or replacement costs, in case:

 - Your vehicle collides with another object

-- Your vehicle rolls or overturns over due to the impact of the collision
+- Your vehicle rolls or overturns over after the collision

 - Hail, windstorms, water, or flooding

 - Explosions including earthquakes

-- Damage caused by birds or any type of animals
+- Damage caused by birds or any animals

 - Breakage of glass

 - Damage due to any missiles (military missiles excluded) or falling objects

-This type of coverage is similar to the coverage provided by comprehensive insurance policies, except that it is more limited.
-This insurance only provides coverage in certain situations where damage is not caused by collisions and does not cover windshield claims.
-This type of insurance coverage was originally designed for the trucking industry.
-It’s why it is often referred to as trucking insurance.
+This type of policy is similar to comprehensive insurance policies, except that it is more limited.
+Combined additional coverage provides coverage only in situations where damage was not caused by collisions.
+It also doesn’t cover windshield claims.